 - You aren’t claiming any other tax deductions, like medical or travel expenses

 If you meet all of the criteria above, you don’t need to submit a tax return.
-If you’re still not sure if you need to, check out this link.
+If you’re still unsure, check on the SARS website.

 Earnings subject to income tax in South Africa